Dubois County Health Department releases COVID-19 update; no additional cases reported - 18 WJTS

 The Dubois County Health Department is reporting no additional COVID-19 cases today.

-As of Thursday afternoon, the county remains at 256 positive cases and 6 deaths.
+As of Friday afternoon, the county has 255 positive cases and 6 deaths.

+There has been a change regarding a previously reported case due to duplication on reporting

 This means that they are out of isolation and are reporting as feeling well.